mongodb-labs/mongo-perl-driver/INSTALL.md

 # Installation Instructions for the MongoDB Perl Driver

 This file describes requirements and procedures for installing the MongoDB Perl driver, typically from CPAN or a tarball.
-To work on the code in the repository, see the [CONTRIBUTING.md](CONTRIBUTING.md) file instead.

 ## Supported platforms